OpenNebula/addon-storpool/README.md

 If TM_MAD is storpool it is possible to have both shared and ssh datastores, configured per cluster.
 To achieve this two attributes should be set:

-* DATASTORE_LOCATION in cluster configuration should be set
+* DATASTORE_LOCATION in cluster configuration should be set (pre OpenNebula 5.x+)
 * By default the storpool TM_MAD is with enabled SHARED attribute (*SHARED=YES*).
 But if the given datastore is not shared *SP_SYSTEM=ssh* should be set in the datastore configuration

+It is possible to manage different set of hosts working with different StorPool clusters from single front-end.
+In this case the separation of the resorces in Clusters is mandatory.
+I this case it is highly advised to set the StorPool API details(`SP_API_HTTP_HOST`, `SP_AUTH_TOKEN` and optionally `SP_API_HTTP_PORT`) in each StorPool enabled datastore.

 ### Configuring the Datastore